tjmahr/subtitlefreq/README.md

 #> 3 irs          18
 ```

+## miscellany

-## let’s try something
+### let’s try something

 I saw the textstem package as a solution for lemmatizing words.
+Let’s
+try that.

 ``` r
 data |>